How to have an enjoyable time in the colonial city of Merida Yucatan

 High end lodging in Merida Yucatan

 • The Diplomat Boutique Hotel.
 Calle 78, 493A entre Calle 59 y 59A, Mérida, México.
-This is where style meets old word charm meets good design.
+This is where style meets old world charm meets good design.
 This hotel is good for those that are slow travelers and want to enjoy a little luxury along the way.

 How to get to Merida from around the Yucatan Peninsula